Color Walk

 It was plain white porcelain,

-but rimmed in a deep blue.
+but rimmed in a deep blue

-And it reminded me of the thin-stemmed grape hyacinths
+And it reminded me of the thin stemmed grape hyacinths

-that were were popping up
+that were popping up

 in the flower bed